caprazzo/fortytwo/README.txt

 TODO
 ====
 - figure out how to unit test couchapps
-- post new question without javascript (need to POST an _update handler)
+- post new question without javascript (_update handlers only supports PUT, html forms only POST and PUT)
 - add votes
 - automate generation of docs
-- add a compile step
+- add a compile/compress step

 Pages breakdown
 ===============